Skip to main content

 and those he foreknew also predestined to conform to the image of his son...
 (Romans 8:29)

 If God chose you and predestined you it is according to that which he eternally purposed in Christ, that you are being conformed to his image.
 This is the effective part of the promise, that he doesn't choose you and leave you as you are, he has predestined you for a purpose.
-Nor does he choose you and then kick you out of the family because it would not be a testimony to the principalities and powers of his manifold wisdom made known.
+Nor does he choose you and then kick you out of the family because it would not be a testimony of his power and glory, to the principalities and powers, of his manifold wisdom made known.
 So the promise is effectual in that his power is working in you to conform you to the image of his son and so you escape the corruption in the world through its sinful nature.

 Now, knowing because all work together for the good of the ones loved of God, the ones called according to his purpose (Romans 8:28)